© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Early Christian Inscribed Stone in Defynnog Church is a scheduled monument protected by Cadw under reference BR182.
 View the official record →

-The Early Christian Inscribed Stone in Defynnog Church is a sixth-century monument bearing Latin inscriptions that represents an important survival of early Christian material culture in Breconshire.
+The Early Christian Inscribed Stone in Defynnog Church is an inscribed stone of Early Medieval date, likely from the fifth to sixth century, discovered within the church building in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR182.

 Early Christian Inscribed Stone in Defynnog Church dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Early Christian Inscribed Stone in Defynnog Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR182.